Frequently Asked Questions

 The organization serves Veterans of all eras who suffer from PTSD, traumatic brain injury and/or military sexual trauma.

-There is zero cost to Veterans thanks to generous support from individual donors, grants, and corporate support.
+There is zero financial cost to Veterans thanks to generous support from individual donors, grants, and corporate partners.

 The three weeks of in-person training for Veterans is essential for their success, as well as for the success of the Service Dogs.
 During the first two weeks of our training program, Warriors concentrate on establishing a strong bond with their new Service Dogs and mastering essential K9 commands.
 By the end of the second week, they undergo a public access test to assess their progress.
 In the final week of training, Veterans participate in exposure training at various events, where their abilities as a Warrior/K9 team are put to the test.
 These classes are critical as they enable the Warriors to understand how to effectively communicate and command their highly trained Service Dogs before they return home.

-Our waitlist fluctuates between 18 and 24 months.
+Our waitlist is between 18 and 24 months.

 Veterans have come to us from all 50 states and multiple territories to be trained and paired with their Service Dog.